RonniKahalani/ATMStateMachine/README.md

 CARD_INSERTED --> IDLE : EJECT_CARD / print "Card ejected"

 ## Step by Step
-Step 1 - For (up to) 5 minutes (NO TALKING).
-Everyone is on his/her own. (eliminates bias and priming and every student uses their max thinking capacity).
+### Step 1 - For (up to) 5 minutes (NO TALKING)
+- Everyone is on his/her own. (eliminates bias and priming and every student uses their max thinking capacity).
 - Every student is individually asked to spend 5 minutes, in silence with no digital device, trying to identify the different states an ATM switches between.
 - The student writes down every state and transition they found.

-Step 2: Share your data with your team.
+### Step 2: Share your data with your team
 - Every team member introduces their findings.
 - The team compromises their finding into one final diagram, using either PlantUML or Visual Paradigm.